dhenwood/Room-Monitor/README.md

 6. The macro assesses what is the expected number of chairs, etc and if it does not equal what the device is configured for, it posts it to a Webex Space.

 ## Setup
 The **Remote Monitoring** license key is **required** to be installed on the endpoint.
 The Remote Monitoring feature allows an administrator to monitor a room from the endpoint's web interface by getting snapshots from the camera sources connected to the endpoint.
+To purchase this license, the top level part code required is "**L-TP-RM**", after which you select the appropriate item for the respective device it will run on.